 On February 24, 2021, the Senate passed the bill in a 20-10 vote.
 The House followed suit on May 6 in a 68-34 vote, and the Senate swiftly concurred with the House’s changes to the details.
 On May 17, 2021, Gov. Ivey signed the bill into law.

-The legislature is scheduled to reconvene on February 2, 2021, and Sen. Tim Melson has already introduced an updated version of the Compassion Act — SB 46.
-We’ve provided a summary of the bill here.
+We’ve provided a summary of the bill, Sen. Tim Melson’s Compassion Act — SB 46, here.
 While it is far better than the status quo, there are a number of provisions that are unnecessarily burdensome on patients.
-The bill steers pain patients to try opioids first, and it requires doctors to jump through hoops — including a four-hour course and a fee of up to $300 — that will depress participation.
+It steers pain patients to try opioids first, and it requires doctors to jump through hoops — including a four-hour course and a fee of up to $300 — that will depress participation.
 It also prohibits smoking, vaporization, and whole-plant cannabis, which drives up prices and denies some patients the treatment option that works best for them.